remnawave/panel/docs/panel-security/caddy-with-custom-path.md

 :::info

-We recommend to use [full security setup with MFA](#full) for production environments with issuing API-keys.
+We recommend using [full security setup with MFA](#full) for production environments where you will be issuing API-keys.

 :::